Trusted Tips and Resources

 Cutting Dry Hair

 Cutting dry hair allows your stylist to create softer shapes more easily.
-In most cases cutting hair, dry allows your stylist to create shape and texturize at the same time.
-This can be done by pointing or notching into it, a process that is slightly more difficult with wet hair because of its binding properties.
+In most cases, cutting hair dry allows your stylist to create shape and texturize simultaneously.
+This can be done by pointing or notching into it, which is slightly more difficult with wet hair because of its binding properties.
 Cutting hair dry is ideal for refinement as the effects can be measured in real-time without the weight of moisture, as the hair lives where it is cut.
 It is for this reason many hairdressers have a preference for cutting hair dry.
 Trimming, low densities and finer textures are also good conditions for dry cutting as they require less control and may be more easily handled.
 Maybe a client is reluctant to have their hair cut at all.
 Dry cutting is a great way to minimize the amount of hair taken off and could be a better fit for these clients than wet cutting.
-Lastly, cutting hair dry can be done at a fast pace so don’t think the stylist is just being lazy or short of time.
+Lastly, cutting hair dry can be done quickly, so don’t think the stylist is just lazy or short of time.
 Dry cutting often takes greater skill and talent.

 Remember your hair is your #1 fashion accessory!

-Hairstyle trends change like the weather, but Shelley, Laddie, and rest of the Hairstyle Inn team are always keeping up to date!
-For the best Saskatoon salon experience and Trusted customer service call Hairstyle Inn salon today or get more Hairstyle tips Inn in our Trusted Salon Tip Library.
+Hairstyle trends change like the weather, but Shelley, Laddie, and the rest of the Hairstyle Inn team are always keeping up to date!
+For the best Saskatoon salon experience and Trusted customer service, call Hairstyle Inn salon today or get more Hairstyle tips Inn in our Trusted Salon Tip Library.

 Comments are closed